dilruba-sarker/my-clinning-client-site/README.md

 [https://b-11-assignment-11-client.web.app/](https://b-11-assignment-11-client.web.app/)

 ## 🎯 Purpose
-RecruitConnect is a modern, responsive recruitment platform that helps recruiters easily find and manage suitable candidates.
-It is designed to be intuitive, visually appealing, and efficient across all devices—mobile, tablet, and desktop.
+Social Development Events Platform, responsive website  It is designed to be intuitive, visually appealing, and efficient across all devices—mobile, tablet, and desktop.
 This project emphasizes clean UI/UX with secure backend architecture using Firebase and MongoDB.

 ---